storlay/online_library/README.md

    ```

 2. **Set up environment variables:**

-   Create a `.env` file in the project's root directory.
+   - Create a `.env` file in the project's root directory.
 You will need to populate it with the required configuration
    values (e.g., database credentials, secret keys).
+   - Create public (`public.pem`) and private (`private.pem`) jwt certs in the `src/certs/jwt` directory.

 3. **Build and run the application:**
    ```bash